kelvingakuo/fycharts/README.md

 |bg |cy |fi |id |lv |nz |se |uy |
 |bo |cz |fr |ie |mc |pa |sg |vn |
 |br |de |gb |il |mt |pe |sk |global|

-## STUFF YOU SHOULD KNOW
-When extracting data for a range of dates, in loop, the crawler sleeps every iteration for a random number of seconds between 0 and the index of the date.
-Dig into the code to change this!!!

 ## A RECIPE ON STERIODS  <a id= "turbo"></a>